 Voting at a meeting may be by show of hands (one vote for every lot whether the lot is a unit, car park bay or storage area), or in another prescribed manner (s 92(1)), or by poll based on one vote for each unit of entitlement (see “Voting”).

 A poll must be in writing and may be called before or immediately after a vote is taken (s 92).
 A voting slip per member recording the lot number, resolution number, signature and a yes or no vote is sufficient.
-Section 144(g) requires that voting papers and ballots be retained.
+Voting papers and ballots must be retained (s 144(g)).

 Schedule 1 of the OC Act specifies 10 categories under which the owners corporation may make rules by special resolution.
 An obligation to pay legal costs or fines goes beyond the scope of these provisions.
 Rules that prohibit short-term letting are also beyond the scope of these provisions and are invalid.
 Only planning schemes can control the use of lots.
 If the owners corporation does not make any rules or revokes all of its rules, then the model rules under schedule 2 of the OC Regulations apply to it (s 139(2)).
 Current rules that are registered remain viable, provided they are consistent with the OC Act.
 Rules must not unfairly discriminate against a lot owner (s 140(a)), they bind owners and occupiers (s 141), they must be registered to have effect (s 142) and they must be given to owners (s 143).